henriksb/TrojanGenerator/README.md

 # TrojanGenerator

-Quickily turn any file into a trojan disguised as any filetype.
-To use TrojanGenerator, all you need to do is replace the value of PYINSTALLER_PATH (in TrojanGenerator.py) with the path of your pyinstaller installation, unless you have Anaconda for python 2.7 installed.
+Quickly turn any file into a trojan disguised as any filetype.
+To use TrojanGenerator, all you need to do is replace the value of PYINSTALLER_PATH (in TrojanGenerator.py) with the path of your pyinstaller installation, unless you have Anaconda for Python 2.7 installed.

-TrojanGenerator creates an executable which downloads two files, one file that will open and show, and another file (virus) that will open and run silently in the background.
-You can also spoof the extension and change icon to improve the authenticity.
+TrojanGenerator creates an executable that downloads two files, one file that will open and show, and another file (virus) that will open and run silently in the background.
+You can also spoof the extension and change icon to improve authenticity.